adobe/Marketo-SSFS-Service-Provider-Interface/ReadMe.md

 ## FAQs

+### How do I initiate installation of a Flow Step Service?

+From the Admin -> Service Providers Menu, select Add New Service and input the URL of the Swagger Definition of your service.

 ### What types of Marketo Subscriptions have access to this feature?

 As of writing, September 2021, Self-Service Flow actions are planned for inclusion in all Marketo Engage packages when it becomes available for general release